San Jose Property Division Attorneys

 You can take legal action during or before your marriage to change property from marital to separate or from separate to marital.
 Separate property can be transformed into marital property through the recording of a title change.
 Additionally, parties can also make property designations in a prenuptial or postnuptial agreement.
 The agreement should be written and signed to be valid.

 It can be difficult to uncover what property is under your spouse's control.
 Your spouse may try to hide or spend assets during a divorce to avoid the division of the asset.
-It may be in your interest to talk to your attorney about hiring a forensic accountant who can track the marital assets.
+It may be in your interest to talk to our San Jose property division attorney about hiring a forensic accountant who can track the marital assets.

 Professional Valuation of Complex Assets